sampottinger/sf_food_sim/README.md

 SF Food Sim
 ================================================================================
 In-browser demo simulation of eating habits and food purchasing decisions in San Francisco under the MIT license as included.
+See it at https://gleap.org/static/special/sf_food_sim/viz.html.

 <br>